Dayitva/StableSwap/swapper/README.md

 Below are some of the deployed StableSwap Contracts.

 1. KUSD-USDTz

-  - Address: `KT1HcjK6qXVvamBkYw3LdnyBTjedsqD1uwn3`
+- Address: `KT1NccEByde7xxzV18oe3o2RvSaxzo4u4jCz`
 - X: KUSD
 - Y: USDTz

+## Todo

+- [ ] To show the stats of the pool.

+## TODO

+- Show future plans.
+  - What difference will it bring to ecosystem.
+  - How will it make difference.
+- How it is different.

+- For scaling this we're raising funds.